One of the benefits of watching the years go past in your life is the ability to look back and see where you screwed up.

 Although I’m sharing these mistakes with you, and some ideas on how to fix them, I haven’t been immune from them.
 In fact, I’ve made every single one of these mistakes, and I can proudly claim that now in mid-life I am beginning to make a dent in a few of them!

-So here they are — 15 life mistakes you don’t want to make:
+So here they are — 15 mistakes in life you don’t want to make:

 Mistake #1: Losing Sight of What Makes You Happy